RefugeRestrooms/refugerestrooms/README.md

 Copyright (C) 2014–2016 Teagan Widmer and contributors

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+This program is free software; you can redistribute and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.